mayadesp/project-info/project2.md

 - Demo: **2 minutes**
 - Total: **5 minutes**

-### Attire ###
-- Dress nicely for this and all final project presentations (last day of each project's time).
-- Dress at least **one degree more elegantly** than you usually dress for class.
-- _Examples_:
-  * If you wear t-shirts every day, wear a button-down shirt.
-  * If you wear jeans every day, wear some slacks.
-  * If you wear sneakers every day, wear nicer shoes.

 ### Slide Applications ###
 - All presentations will be done **from a staff member's computer**,